AI Diagnostics

 You provide the AI with diagnostic information: the DTC(s), the year/make/model (or VIN), mileage, and any symptoms the customer described.
 The more specific you are, the better the output.
 "P0420 on a 2017 Toyota Camry 2.5L with 92K miles" gives much better results than just "P0420."

 This is where purpose-built AI separates from generic chatbots.
 A good automotive AI tool does not just know what P0420 means generically.
-It searches live data sources — TSBs, pattern failure databases, manufacturer service information — to find what P0420 means on a 2017 Camry 2.5L specifically.
+It searches live web data to find what P0420 means on a 2017 Camry 2.5L specifically — documented common failures, known issues, and bulletins that apply to that exact platform.

 Generic AI vs. Purpose-Built Diagnostic AI